saacuna/academic_website/_pages/about.md

   - /about.html
 ---

 Hello!
 My name is Samuel Acuña.
-I am a biomechanical engineer finishing my PhD in Mechanical Engineering at the [University of Wisconsin-Madison](http://www.wisc.edu).
+I am a biomechanical engineer in the Mechanical Engineering department at the [University of Wisconsin-Madison](http://www.wisc.edu).
 I work in the [Neuromuscular Biomechanics Lab](http://uwnmbl.engr.wisc.edu) with [Prof. Darryl Thelen](https://directory.engr.wisc.edu/me/Faculty/Thelen_Darryl/).

 Research Interests:
 - Neuromuscular Biomechanics